 Passwords are another issue.
 Frankly, I’m torn.
 I want to use Passky because you can easily self-host it, but the only thing that I can really use to self-host is a Raspberry Pi that does no backing-up in any sort and I’d rather not lose all of my passwords to a hardware failure.
 This is what is pushing me towards Bit Warden but because you have to pay for certain functionality that should just be included in the vanilla plan (I’m looking at you, Emergency Access) it just seems off.
 I get it, companies need to make money; but basic features shouldn’t be locked behind a paywall, thats mobile-game territory.

-de-bloated Windows by Microsoft, and then de-bloat it some more, thanks ChrisCitrusTech.
+basically de-bloated Windows by Microsoft, and then de-bloat it some more,

-time I need to sync my clock, which is a whole issue because I need to set my terminal
+every time I need to sync my clock, which is a whole issue because I need to set

-as Administrator and it just takes so many GUI's to do.
-I might install the
+my terminal as Administrator and it just takes so many GUI’s to do.
+I might

 Well, thats my first real blog without any resolution to any problem, should be more soon!